 Monopar Therapeutics Inc. ("Monopar" or the "Company") is a clinical-stage radiopharmaceutical company focused on developing innovative treatments for cancer patients.
-Monopar is prioritizing its focus and resources toward its radiopharmaceutical programs in discovery and development, in particular: 1) MNPR-101-Zr, a clinical stage uPAR-targeted radiodiagnostic imaging agent; and 2) MNPR-101-RIT, a late preclinical stage radiotherapeutic for advanced cancers.
-Monopar is in the process of winding down its non-radiopharmaceutical programs including camsirubicin and its Phase 1b clinical trial as well as MNPR-202 and its preclinical development.
+Monopar is prioritizing its focus and resources toward its Phase 1-stage MNPR-101-Zr for imaging advanced cancers and late preclinical-stage MNPR-101 radio-immuno-therapeutic ("RIT") for the treatment of advanced cancers, as well as early development programs against solid cancers.
+Monopar is in the process of winding down its non-radiopharmaceutical programs, including camsirubicin and its Phase 1b clinical trial as well as MNPR-202 and its preclinical development.
 The Company's strategic focus and resources are being placed on the assets and capabilities it has been building up in the radiopharmaceutical space.